 Neuropsychological assessments can be valuable for educating individuals and their families about cognitive strengths and weaknesses.
 This knowledge can help individuals better understand and cope with their conditions and develop strategies for compensating for deficits.

-Overall, neuropsychological testing is a valuable tool for understanding and managing cognitive and emotional functioning, aiding in diagnosis, treatment planning, and the improvement of the quality of life for individuals with neurological or psychological conditions.
+Overall, neuropsychological testing is a valuable tool for understanding and managing cognitive and emotional functioning, aiding in diagnosis and treatment planning, and improving the quality of life for individuals with neurological or psychological conditions.

 Neuropsychological Testing Process